anasfik/openai/README.md

 ### Setting an organization

-if you belong to a specific organization, you can pass the its id to `OpenAI.organization` like this:
+if you belong to a specific organization, you can pass its id to `OpenAI.organization` like this:

 ```dart
  OpenAI.organization = "ORGANIZATION ID";